BlaineDev/431-2020/classes/class21/README.md

     - complete some very basic summaries in R (really, just counts of how many "complete" cases you have)
     - fill out the form at http://bit.ly/431-projectB-data-plan ([the questions on the form](https://thomaselove.github.io/431-2020-projectB/your5.html) are available for you to review so you can prepare.)

-### After Thanksgiving Break, we have two classes and five deliverables.
+### After Thanksgiving Break, we have two classes and six deliverables.

 5. Watch the five extra videos associated with Class 20, that you'll find in the **Class 20 Extra Videos** folder in our Shared Google Drive, before we return from Thanksgiving Break on 2020-11-30.
 Somehow, I'll know if you have done this.
 Hint, hint.
 6. [Lab 08](https://github.com/THOMASELOVE/431-2020/blob/master/labs/README.md) is due at 9 PM on Monday 2020-11-30.